AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/overview.md

 >
 >Data in Adobe Experience Platform data lake and Profile Store are encrypted using CMK.
 These are regarded as your primary data stores.

-This document provides a high level overview of the process for enabling the customer-managed keys (CMK) feature in Platform.
+This document provides a high level overview of the process for enabling the customer-managed keys (CMK) feature in Platform, and the prerequisite information required to complete these steps.

 ## Prerequisites